-From inception through March 31, 2023, we have funded our operations primarily through the issuance of equity and debt securities.
-Prior to the IPO in October 2021, we issued an aggregate of \$164.2 million of convertible preferred stock, net of offering costs, to outside investors and related parties and \$10.3 million in aggregate principal amount of convertible notes and SAFEs issued to related parties.
+From inception through September 30, 2023, we have funded our operations primarily through the issuance of equity and debt securities.
+Prior to our initial public offering (IPO) in October 2021, we issued an aggregate of \$164.2 million of convertible preferred stock, net of offering costs, to outside investors and related parties and \$10.3 million in aggregate principal amount of convertible notes and SAFEs issued to related parties.
 In October 2021, we received net proceeds of approximately \$158.8 million, after deducting underwriting discounts and commissions and offering expenses payable by us, from the sale of our shares of common stock in the IPO.
 In September 2022, through the closing of our private placement, we received net proceeds of approximately \$165.2 million after deducting transaction-related expenses.
 In February 2023, we received approximately \$48.4 million in net proceeds after deducting commissions and offering expenses payable by us from the sale of shares of our common stock through the Sales Agreement.
-As of March 31, 2023, we had cash, cash equivalents and marketable securities of \$376.9 million.
+As of September 30, 2023, we had cash, cash equivalents and marketable securities of \$300.8 million, excluding restricted cash of \$1.0 million.